Enjoying the Presence and Hospitality of Jesus and generously sharing it with others.

 What We Value:

-We don’t just warm the pews on Sunday morning – we live out life with God every day of the week.
-This abundant life is highly contagious – people can see life in us and they want it for themselves.
+We don’t just gather in a building on Sunday mornings – we commit to living out life with God every day of the week.
+We want this abundant life to be highly contagious, allowing people to see the kind of life in us and they want for themselves.

-Our church is an environment where people can develop real relationships with each other and with God.
-God can see through any facade, so we strive to be upfront and authentic with God and with each other.
+We aspire to create and nurture an environment where people can develop real relationships with each other and with God.
+We strive to be upfront and authentic with God and with each other.
 We don’t simply do things out of tradition or routine.
 We intentionally do things because they are important and effective in accomplishing God’s purposes.
+We don’t want to just ‘warm pews’ on Sunday mornings – we want to live out life with God every day of the week.
+We desire that this abundant life would be contagious – others seeing life in us and wanting it for themselves.

-Our mandate is to make disciples of all the world and we are actively and effectively accomplishing that goal.
-The Bible is taught clearly and creatively so that every person can understand and obey the truths of Scripture.
-Prayer is a major part all activities, because we seek to join God in whatever He is already doing.
-With the help of the Holy Spirit, we clearly explain the Gospel of Jesus Christ to those in our sphere of influence.
-Everyone, regardless of Christian maturity, is discipled, encouraged, and built up by one another so that the church becomes even stronger and more effective.
+Our mandate is to welcome everyone to become a disciple (follower, apprentice) and we intend to pursue that as our goal.
+We commit to teaching the Bible clearly and creatively so that every person can understand and obey the truths of Scripture.
+Through prayer we seek to join God in whatever He is already doing.
+With the help of the Holy Spirit, we try to clearly explain the Gospel of Jesus Christ to those in our sphere of influence.
+We want to see every person, regardless of Christian maturity, become discipled (trained, mentored), encouraged, and built up by others so that the church becomes even healthier and more effective.

-We are actively involved all aspects of community life, both as a church and as individuals.
-This increases our sphere of influence and allows us many more opportunities to reach our community for Christ.
+We commit to being actively involved in all aspects of community life, both as a church and as individuals.
+We want to increase our sphere of influence, leading to more opportunities to reach our community for Christ.

-Although we are not yet perfect, we strive for excellence in everything we do, as we are a reflection of our God.
-Anything good that happens in and through our church is because of God and all praise goes to Him.
+Although we are not yet perfect, we will strive for excellence in everything we do – with the resources God provides us, as we are a reflection of our God.
+We recognize that anything good that happens in and through our church is because of Jesus Christ and we will give all praise to Him.

 What We Believe: